-Wellsprings is open from 9 a.m. to 6 p.m., Monday through Thursday and from 9 to 1 on Friday.
+Wellsprings is open from 9 a.m. to 6 p.m., Monday through Thursday.
 If you have an emergency after these hours, please go to your nearest hospital or call 911.

 Making an Appointment